Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Introduction

 Recent success of language models~\cite{vaswani2017attention, DBLP:journals/corr/abs-2302-13971, DBLP:journals/corr/abs-2412-19437} has spawn a new wave of building a perception generalist model which can solve various perception problems with a single unified architecture and interface.
 Pix2Seq \cite{chenpix2seq,chen2022unified}, VisionLLM~\cite{DBLP:conf/nips/WangCCWZZLLZQD23}, and Rex-Omni~\cite{DBLP:journals/corr/abs-2510-12798} propose to use one language model to solve multiple 2D perception problems, such as object detection~\cite{DBLP:conf/nips/RenHGS15, DBLP:conf/eccv/CarionMSUKZ20}, instance segmentation~\cite{DBLP:conf/iccv/HeGDG17,DBLP:conf/cvpr/0004GGH18}, keypoint detection~\cite{DBLP:conf/iccv/HeGDG17,DBLP:conf/cvpr/0004GGH18}, and image captioning~\cite{vaswani2017attention,DBLP:conf/cvpr/PanYLM20}.
 SceneScript~\cite{avetisyan2024SceneScript, DBLP:journals/corr/abs-2503-11806} and SpatialLM~\cite{mao2025spatiallm} are language-based generalist models which can achieve state-of-the-art accuracy in 3D perceptions tasks, such as 3D scene layout estimation~\cite{yue2023connecting}, 3D object detection~\cite{DBLP:conf/cvpr/Brazil0SR0G23,DBLP:conf/iccv/MisraGJ21,DBLP:conf/wacv/RukhovichV022}, and coarse 3D object part reconstruction~\cite{DBLP:conf/cvpr/TulsianiSGEM17,DBLP:journals/tog/YangC21}.

-3D scene layout estimation task~\cite{zheng2020structured3d, yue2023connecting} predicts the spatial arrangement of an indoor scene from point clouds, which has wide applications in robotics and augmented reality.
-SceneScript~\cite{avetisyan2024SceneScript, DBLP:journals/corr/abs-2503-11806} first extracts the features of 3D scenes and then uses a language decoder~\cite{vaswani2017attention} to predict the structured language describing 3D scene layout.
-For example, a wall can be described with a list of tokens, \ie, $[make\_wall, x_1, y_1, z_1, x_2, y_2, z_2, height, thickness]$, in which $[x_1, y_1, z_1]$ and $[x_2, y_2, z_2]$ are the coordinates of two corners.
+To enable compatibility with language models, structured languages are designed to represent 3D scenes by encoding geometric and semantic properties as sequences of tokens following a predefined schema.
+For example, SceneScript~\cite{avetisyan2024SceneScript, DBLP:journals/corr/abs-2503-11806} represents a wall as a list of tokens, \ie, $[make\_wall, x_1, y_1, z_1, x_2, y_2, z_2, height, thickness]$, in which $[x_1, y_1, z_1]$ and $[x_2, y_2, z_2]$ are the coordinates of two corners.
 Following language models~\cite{vaswani2017attention, DBLP:journals/corr/abs-2302-13971, DBLP:journals/corr/abs-2412-19437}, next-token prediction (NTP) is used to predict tokens one-by-one, leading to a versatile and flexible framework.
 However, predicting one token per decoder inference in NTP causes high latency and becomes particularly inefficient when the sequence length increases.

-Unlike human languages, the structured language for visual perception is more predictable and deterministic.
+Unlike natural languages, the structured language for visual perception is more deterministic and weakly coupled, making it more predictable.
 This property enables the feasibility of predicting multiple tokens per decoder pass, \ie, multi-token prediction (MTP)~\cite{gloeckle2024better}.
 MTP can reduce the number of autoregressive iterations and thus improve the inference efficiency significantly.
 However, since predicting multiple tokens simultaneously is challenging, MTP models suffer from accuracy degradation, making them less competitive than NTP models, as shown in~\cref{fig:teaser}.
 Besides, the MTP module requires additional token prediction heads, which introduces a large number of parameters.